 Please note that there may be other conditions specified regarding the end of a project's lifespan, so please review relevant permissions carefully.

-4.1.4 Licences
+4.1.2 Licences

 The decommissioning phase of a project may require reapplication for licences applied for during the preconstruction phase, along with additional licences.
-Please refer to Section 2.12.